englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 User events are intended for sending messages between components of your application.
 They may be sent and received from UX, Uno, and JavaScript.

+* Make sure you also check out the documentation on using @(UserEvents-js:FuseJS UserEvents from JavaScript).

 ### $(UserEvent)

 User events are attached to the node they are declared in, and only that node and its children can raise and handle the event.